pirelaurent/p5_animationFramework/readme.md

 - A tandem between **generators** in charge of actions and **scenario** responsible for restarting generators in time.

 ## <a href = "./chapters/chap0-Literals.md">chapter 0 </a>: Literals and class hierarchy
-Properties in a class are hold as a literal object named *config*.
+Properties in a class are hold as a literal object.
 Mechanisms are provided to control class definition and instance variations.

 ## <a href = "./chapters/chap1-basicObjects.md">chapter 1 </a>: basic objects